six-of-one/gved/README.md

 Issues
 ======
 * still only a viewer
-* possible to crash with valid parms
 * G¹ floor and wall colors are still being rendered with G² color palette

 Attributions
 =============
-- based on code from https://github.com/alinsavix/gex/tree/master
+- based on code from [gex](https://github.com/alinsavix/gex/tree/master)

 License
 =======